Builderdog841/Ancient-Aether/README.md

 A lot more content is planned like a new Boss with a new progression system using the new Ancient Valkyrie Structures.
 This mod requires: Gecko Lib, Terrablender and Aeroblender.
 It is compatible with every other Aether Add-On.

+### License

+The code falls under the LGPL v3.0 license.
+All assets of the Ancient Aether Add-On are unlicensed and all rights are reserved to them by Builderdog.